Skip to main content

 End-to-end flow with MeshJS

 The off-chain flow uses @meshsdk/hydra.
-The condensed happy path is below; the bootcamp example has the full runnable version plus the node-setup shell scripts.
+The condensed happy path is below; for setting up the hydra-node pair it talks to, see the Hydra documentation.

 Prerequisites